-- Dry skin – If you have dry skin, a thicker, creamier lotion is well-suited for you, especially in the cold, dry winter months.
-Look for a lotion that contains alpha hydroxy acids, as well as petrolatum or lanolin.
-You should switch to a lighter moisturizer during the summer and warmer months.
+- Dry skin – If you have dry skin, a thicker, creamier lotion is well suited for you, especially in the cold, dry winter months.
+Look for a lotion that contains alpha-hydroxy acids, as well as petrolatum or lanolin.
+You should switch to a lighter moisturizer during the warmer summer months.

 - Use mineral sunscreens instead of chemical (check this if your body lotion includes sunscreen).

 - Don’t use lotions that contain perfume or scent

 - Avoid lotions that include sodium laurel sulfate, which is an irritant for many people with sensitive skin.

 - Avoid oils such as peppermint and lemongrass.